l4zerface/Hiphop-Rap-grub_init_tune-strings/README.md

 Hiphop and rap inspired GRUB_INIT_TUNE strings.
 Wu-Tang.
-Code rules everything around you.
+Code rules everything around us.

 Place the string into /etc/default/grub, use "grub-mkconfig" to regenerate your GRUB configuration file and reboot.